johnnycchapman/CPSC-408/BarDB/README.md

 # Bar Hub

-## Johnny Chapman and Samir Kamnani
+## By: Johnny Chapman and Samir Kamnani

 ### Description
 A relational database that stores information about local bars in a console application